 Over time, the collection grew and eventually outgrew the space available in the original gallery.
 In 1997, the collection found its current home in a purpose-built museum on Pilatusstrasse.

-The new museum was designed by Mario Botta, who is one of the most renowned architects in Switzerland.
+The new museum was designed by Mario Botta, one of Switzerland’s most renowned architects.
 It features clean lines and ample natural light, providing the perfect environment for viewing the artwork.

-The Museum Sammlung Rosengart is now internationally recognized as one of the finest private collections of art in the world.
-The Rosengart Foundation is nationally renowned and is one of the best tourist attractions in Switzerland for art museums and culture.
+The Museum Sammlung Rosengart is now internationally recognized as one of the world’s finest private art collections.
+The Rosengart Foundation is nationally renowned and one of Switzerland’s best tourist attractions for art museums and culture.

 What to See at the Museum Sammlung Rosengart

-The Museum Sammlung Rosengart contains an impressive collection of artwork, spanning a wide range of genres and periods.
+The Museum Sammlung Rosengart contains an impressive collection of artwork spanning various genres and periods.
 You’ll find everything from early Italian Renaissance paintings to contemporary installations.

 Some of the most famous pieces in the collection include Pablo Picasso’s “The Young Ladies of Avignon” and Paul Cézanne’s “Still Life with Apples and a Pot of Primroses.”